QueuQ/CGLB_backup/README.md

  ### 1. Visualization of the Performance Matrix

  This is the most thorough evaluation of a continual learning model since it shows the performance change of each task along the learning process on the entire task sequence.
-Suppose an experiment result is stored via the path ```result_path```, the generation of the visualization could be obtained by the following code.
+Suppose an experiment result is stored via the path ``` "result_path" ```, the generation of the visualization could be obtained by the following code.
+Note that the path should be quoted in ``` " " ``` instead of ``` ' ' ```, since ``` ' ' ``` may exist in the file name of the experimental result.
  ```
  from CGLB.NCGL.visualize import show_performance_matrices
- show_performance_matrices('result_path')
+ show_performance_matrices("result_path")
  ```

  ### 2. Learning Curve